'Only Murders in the Building' Season 5: Everything We Know

 Sadie Bell

-Now that OMITB season 4 ended with a bombshell finale, Hulu has dropped the first concrete hints of Charles, Mabel, and Oliver's next investigation.
-Below, we keep track of everything we know about Only Murders in the Building season 5 so far.
+Even before the star-studded season 4 ended with its bombshell finale—setting up Charles, Mabel, and Oliver's next investigation—the series was renewed for season 5.
+So, below, we're keeping track of everything we know about Only Murders in the Building season 5 so far.

 Oliver (Martin Short), Charles (Steve Martin), and Mabel (Selena Gomez) walk through a N.Y.C.-style Hollywood set in Only Murders in the Building season 4.